DSpace/RestContract/qualityassuranceevents.md

 * the *trust* attribute is the level of accuracy of the quality assurance event (values from 0.00 to 1.00)
 * the *status* attribute is one of (ACCEPTED, REJECTED, DISCARDED, PENDING)
 * the *eventDate* attribute is the timestamp of the event reception
 * the *message* attribute is a json object which structure depends on the source and on the topic of the event.
-When the "topic" type is
+When the source is "openaire" and the "topic" type is
     * ENRICH/MISSING/PID and ENRICH/MORE/PID: fills `message.type` with the type of persistent identifier (doi, pmid, etc.) and `message.value` with the corresponding value
     * ENRICH/MISSING/ABSTRACT: fills `message.abstract`
     * ENRICH/MISSING/SUBJECT/ACM: fills the `message.value` with the actual keywords, the subject classification is defined by the last part of the topic (ACM, JEL, DDC, etc.)